Waqa Blake

-He previously played for the Penrith Panthers in the National Rugby League and New South Wales City.
+He previously played for the Penrith Panthers and the Parramatta Eels in the National Rugby League and New South Wales City.

 Background

-Blake was born in Lautoka, Fiji, and is of Fijian descent through his mother.
-Blake moved to Sydney, New South Wales, Australia as a 9-year-old.
+Blake was born in Lautoka, Fiji, Blake moved to Sydney, New South Wales, Australia as a 9-year-old.
+Initially a rugby union player, Blake got introduced to rugby league by accident as his mother enrolled him in the wrong code.

 He played his junior football for the Brighton Seagulls.
 Blake then moved to Perth and played for Joondalup Giants in the Perth Rugby League competition before making the Perth Pirates S. G. Ball Cup representative team.
 At the end of 2012, after being spotted playing for the Pirates, Blake was signed by the Penrith Panthers.

 Playing career

 2013

-In 2013 and 2014, Blake played for the Penrith Panthers' NYC team.
+Blake plays for a NYC team.
 Blake played in the Penrith club's 2013 NYC Grand Final against the New Zealand Warriors at centre, scoring a try in Penrith's 42-30 win.

 2014

-In May 2014, Blake was named on the interchange bench for the Fiji international team for the Pacific Rugby League International test against Samoa but was later replaced by Petero Civoniceva.
+In May 2014, Blake was named on the interchange bench for the Fiji international team for the Pacific Test against Samoa but was later replaced by Petero Civoniceva.